 It can easily be seen that throughout history, some major breakthroughs were brought about during the same span of time, but by different individuals.
 It’s not so surprising actually, since curious minds often converge on the same idea.
 Whether this is a coincidence or a causative effect is debatable, but one thing is certain, the main benefactor in such legendary confrontations was science!

-- War Of Currents – Wikipedia
+- War of the currents - Wikipedia.
+Wikipedia